-iPhone XR – Battery life
+iPhone XR Battery life – Excellent endurance

 If I was to pick one standout feature with the iPhone XR, it would be the battery life.
-It’s comfortably the longest-lasting iPhone Apple has released in 2018, and the first to equal the iPhone Plus series phones for endurance.
+It’s comfortably the longest-lasting iPhone Apple has released in 2018, and the first to equal the iPhone Plus series phones for endurance. it’s slightly behind the new iPhone 11 Pro Max, though.

 After taking the phone off charge at 8am, the iPhone XR will easily see me through to midnight without requiring low-power mode and with roughly 30% remaining.
 That’s with multiple email accounts, photos constantly being backed up, and the usual array of browsing, messaging, gaming and calls.